 Let's you have put in $150,000 in contributions over time into your Roth IRA and that produced earnings of $100,000.
 Next, you transfer the Roth 401(k) money and its earnings over to your Roth IRA.
 In this example, that amount is $600,000 (you were able to put in more into the 401(k) than the IRA.
 That $600,000 added to the $150,000 could be used by you immediately tax free and penalty free for you to pay the bills.
 The $100,000 in earnings from the Roth IRA will need to be delayed until age 59.5 to avoid a penalty on early withdrawal.
 The rest is for you right now!

 Here is what I would do.
-If my time horizon was beyond 10 years, I would be as aggressive as possible.
-This means a lifecycle/target date fund (owning index funds) with the biggest number attached to it.
-The other option would be to select some combination of a small-cap, international, and large-cap mix, preferably broadly diversified index funds.
+If my time horizon was beyond 10 years, I would be as aggressive as possible and that means mostly stocks and probably all stocks.
+This means a lifecycle/target date fund (owning index funds) with the biggest number attached to it or select some combination of an assortment of stocks to include small-cap, international, and large-cap mix, preferably broadly diversified index funds.

 Once I came up with a plan, I would sock that money away each month and ignore everyone who tries to predict the market.
 If I got matching money in individual stock, I would monitor it carefully and sell it one time each year, and then move the money into the funds that I just mentioned.
 Keeping much, if any, money in your company stock is unwise.
 Read about Enron, Tyco, and Lehman for further details.

 If you are young, you will probably have many employers over your career.
-Every time you start with a new employer, review their retirement plan carefully and start investing immediately.
-Find out how long it takes to get vested (the time it takes before that matching money they give you is YOURS).
+Every time you start with a new employer, review their retirement plan and their investments carefully and start investing as soon as you can.
+Find out how long it takes to get vested (the time it takes before that matching money they give you is all YOURS).
 This is usually around 5 or 6 years.